telerik/fiddler-docs/Extend-Fiddler/CreateExtension.md

 		[assembly: Fiddler.RequiredVersion("2.3.5.0")]

-		public class Violin : IAutoTamper    // Ensure class is public, or Fiddler won't see it!
+		public class Violin : IAutoTamper    // Ensure class is public, or Fiddler Classic won't see it!
 		{
 		  string sUserAgent = "";

 		  public Violin(){
-		  /* NOTE: It's possible that Fiddler UI isn't fully loaded yet, so don't add any UI in the constructor.
+		  /* NOTE: It's possible that Fiddler Classic UI isn't fully loaded yet, so don't add any UI in the constructor.

 			 But it's also possible that AutoTamper* methods are called before OnLoad (below), so be sure any needed data structures are initialized to safe values here in this constructor */